Dependencies

 Drag and Drop Method

-- Click and drag from one task's connector to another task
+- Click and drag from one task's terminal to another task's terminal

 - Release to create the dependency